gigagraph/backbone/dotfiles/neovim/README.md

 This plugin uses tree-sitter to define and manipulate `nvim` textobjects that tree-sitter captures for available languages.

+#### [`nvim-treesitter-refactor`][nvim-treesitter-refactor]

+Ensure [`nvim-treesitter`][nvim-treesitter] is installed.

+This plugin uses tree-sitter to:

+- Highlight definition of the current symbol under the cursor.
+- Highlight the current scope in wihch the cursor resides.

+Additionally, it can perform symbol renaming and go to definition, but because it operates at the tree-sitter level, this functionality is not as robust as language-semantics-aware tooling, so this configuration does not recommend using these features of the plugin.
+Instead, users should rely on LSP for these features.

 ## Make `nvim` default pager

 ### Install `nvimpager`